oracle/docker-images/OracleHTTPServer/README.md

 IMPORTANT: The resulting image will have a  pre-configured domain.

 ### Providing the Node Manager password
-The user name and password must be supplied in a domain.properties file located in a HOST directory that you will map at Docker runtime with the -v option to the image directory /u01/oracle/bootdir.
+The user name and password must be supplied in a domain.properties file located in a HOST directory that you will map at runtime with the -v option to the image directory /u01/oracle/bootdir.
 The properties file enables the scripts to configure the correct authentication for the Node Manager.

 The format of the domain.properties file is key=value pair: username=mynodemanagerusername